azarboon/ai-powered-cdk-best-practices/.amazonq/rules/PROJECT_RULES.md

 - Use snapshot tests only when explicitly instructed.
 If snapshots are allowed for a case, keep them minimal and focused on stable fragments—never entire templates—and prefer matcher-based assertions first.

+- Never remove any test unless explicitly instructed by a human.

+- Never alter any test unless explicitly instructed by a human.

 # 🛡️ AWS CDK Nag Policy Rules

 **Required Rule Packs**